4d/docs/website/translated_docs/es/Desktop/building.md

 ### Build server application

 Check this option to generate the server part of your application during the building phase.
-You must designate the location on your disk of the 4D Server application to be used.
+Debe designar la ubicación en su disco de la aplicación 4D Server que va a utilizar.
 This 4D Server must correspond to the current platform (which will also be the platform of the server application).

 #### Ubicación de 4D Server